rhel-labs/instruqt/intro-to-databases/03-create-a-database/assignment.md

 title: Create a Database
 notes:
 - type: text
-  contents: In this step, you will create your SQL database.
-It is worth noting that
+  contents: In this step, you will create your database.
+It is worth noting that SQL
-    SQL commands (generally) end in a semicolon.
-This is somewhat different from Linux, and it is a distinction that you should remember when working with SQL databases.
+    commands (generally) end in a semicolon.
+This is somewhat different from Linux, and it is a distinction that you should remember when working with databases.
 tabs:
 - title: Terminal
   type: terminal